Your lighting is working against you

 Here's where standard lighting fails you:

 Walk into any store and you'll see bulbs labeled "soft white" (2700K), "bright white" (4000K), or "daylight" (5000K).
 You pick one and screw it in.
-That bulb will emit the exact same color temperature 24 hours a day.
+That bulb will emit the exact same colour temperature 24 hours a day.

 A 2700K "warm white" bulb?
 That's fine for evening, but it's too dim and warm for waking up energized in the morning.